hpintoGH/Solar_Tracker_Control_Simulation/README.md

 - Simscape Electrical
 - MATLAB Statistics and Machine Learning Toolbox
 - MATLAB Deep Learning Toolbox
+- MATLAB Parallel Computing Toolbox if you have a compatible NVIDIA GPU
 - Python 3.9+ with PVlib library and Matplotlib (for irradiance analysis)

 ### Quick start